lizmat/silently/README.md

 Source can be located at: https://github.com/lizmat/silently .
 Comments and Pull Requests are welcome.

+If you like this module, or what I’m doing more generally, committing to a [small sponsorship](https://github.com/sponsors/lizmat/) would mean a great deal to me!

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2020, 2021 Elizabeth Mattijsen
+Copyright 2020, 2021, 2022 Elizabeth Mattijsen

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.